wanhaoliu/OmniMat/README.md

 ### 1. Initial Hypothesis Generation and Preparation

 First, utilize the **MOOSE-Chem** framework to generate preliminary scientific hypotheses.
 This involves defining a research question, allowing the LLM to extract inspirations from relevant literature, and generating a series of potential novel hypotheses.
-These hypotheses need to be formatted and saved as a JSON file, typically with a `[[question],[gdth],[gene]]` structure, to serve as input for MindChem's subsequent experimental protocol generation.
+These hypotheses need to be formatted and saved as a JSON file, typically with a `[[question],[gdth],[gene]]` structure, to serve as input for omnimat's subsequent experimental protocol generation.

 ### 2. AI-Guided Experimental Protocol Generation and Iterative Refinement

-This is the core functionality of **MindChem**.
+This is the core functionality of **omnimat**.
 By running the `refine_hypo.py` script, the AI will generate and iteratively refine experimental protocols based on the provided hypotheses and feedback.

 **Example of running the refinement script:**